abarker/typped/doc/sphinx_docs/recursive_descent.rst

 Example
 -------

-Consider this example of a very simple expression grammar in EBNF (even though the expression parts of a grammar might be better evaluated with Pratt-style parsing).
+Consider a very simple expression grammar in EBNF (even though the expression parts of a grammar might be better evaluated with Pratt-style parsing).
 The ``identifier`` and ``number`` productions are assumed to be implemented as tokens from the lexer, defined by regular expressions.
 Here the square brackets are optional parts, and curly braces mean "zero or more."
-The ``(x|y)`` construct means either ``x`` or ``y``.
+The ``(x|y)`` construct here means either ``x`` or ``y``.

 ..
    TODO: consider this, especially w.r.t. associativity: